ashshaksharifdeen/Agrarian_v1.0/README.md

 Accessibility: Our solution is extremely user-friendly, as it is suitable for farmers of all skill levels.
 Other solutions, such as LAI canopy analyzers, on the other hand, require specialized training and knowledge to operate effectively.

-In summary, our solution stands out from the crowd due to its unique combination of cost-effectiveness, real-time monitoring, portability, and accessibility.
+In summary, our solution stands out from the crowd due to its unique combination of cost-effectiveness, real-time monitoring, portability, Visulize and accessibility.
 The use of autonomous drone technology and mobile applications provides farmers with a powerful tool for improving crop management practices and increasing crop yield.

-Technology used
+##Technology used